 Linting and auto-formatting¶

-Linting and code auto-formatting provided by Prettier and Black are run in the background automatically by
+Linting and code auto-formatting are done by Prettier and Black.

 Or to check the formatting without writing changes, run: